-What is IUI treatment, what is IUI success rate, what are its benefits and what is the cost of IUI treatment?
+What is IUI treatment, what is the IUI success rate, what are its benefits, and what is the cost of IUI treatment?
 These are the questions faced by many infertile couples.
 If you are trying for pregnancy for quite some time now, you are following a fertile period and making physical contact on fertile days, probably doing everything right, but still, pregnancy is not happening.

 What to do next.

 This is the question faced by millions of patients who put them in a state of dilemma and frustration.
 Before going for IUI treatment, everyone should read this article which

 will explain IUI treatment step by step to make an informed decision.

 IUI is a relatively simple to form of fertility treatment and is significantly less stressful and costly than IVF treatment.
 Normally after intercourse, the sperm are deposited in the vagina.
 Vagina retains the amount of semen according to its capacity and throws out the rest of the semen.
 The semen gets stored deep in the vagina near the mouth of the uterus called the cervix.